iniverman/barley-variant-calling/README.md

   7- Filter vcf files

-If the reference genome is prevously indexed, the whole code can be run using:
+The whole code can be ran using, but i reccomend doing it step by step:
 ```
 snakemake -p -c4
 ```